-- (b) For purposes of confirming that a person is an individual related to the employee by blood or affinity whose close association is equivalent to the family relationships in subsection (a) of this section and covered as a "family member," the employer may require a simple written statement, signed by the employee, describing and verifying that the employee considers his or her relationship to the individual to be equivalent to the relationship that one would have with either a spouse, sibling, son, daughter, grandparent, grandchild or parent.
-This determination: - (1) Is situation specific; - (2) Is governed by the circumstances of the individuals involved; and - (3) Involves a significant personal bond. - (c) An employer may not require the employee to provide any more information or documentation to confirm a "family member" relationship beyond the signed, written statements permitted in subsections (a) and (b) of this section.
+(b) For purposes of confirming that a person is an individual related to the employee by blood or affinity whose close association is equivalent to the family relationships in subsection (a) of this section and covered as a "family member," the employer may require a simple written statement, signed by the employee, describing and verifying that (1) the employee considers his or her relationship to the individual to be equivalent to the relationship that one would have with either a spouse, sibling, son, daughter, grandparent, grandchild or parent, and (2) the relationship involves a significant personal bond.
+An employer determination based on such employee statement shall be situation specific and governed by the circumstances of the individuals involved.

+(c) An employer may not require the employee to provide any more information or documentation to confirm a "family member" relationship beyond the signed, written statements permitted in subsections (a) and (b) of this section.

 Sec.
 31-51qq-9.
-What does it mean that an employee is "needed to care for" a family member?

-[(See 29 CFR §825.116)]
+What does it mean that an employee is "needed to care for" a family member? [(See 29 CFR §825.116)]

-- (a) The medical certification provision that an employee is "needed to care for" a family member or a covered servicemember encompasses both physical and psychological care.
+(a) The medical certification provision that an employee is "needed to care for" a family member or a covered servicemember, as defined by section 31-51qq-50(a)(1) of the Regulations of Connecticut State Agencies, encompasses both physical and psychological care.
 It includes situations where, for example, [because of a serious health condition,] the family member with a serious health condition or covered servicemember is unable to care for his or her own basic medical, hygienic, or nutritional needs or safety, or is unable to transport himself or herself to the doctor[, etc].
-The term also includes providing psychological comfort and reassurance which would be beneficial to a [child, spouse, parent of the employee or parent of the employee's spouse] family member with a serious health condition or a covered servicemember who is receiving inpatient or home care. - (b) The term also includes situations where the employee may be needed to fill in for others who are caring for the family member or covered servicemember, or to make arrangements for changes in care, such as transfer to a nursing home.
-The employee need not be the only individual or family member available to care for the family member or covered servicemember. - (c) An employee's intermittent leave or a reduced schedule leave [schedule] necessary to care for a family member or covered servicemember includes not only a situation where the condition of the family [member's condition] member or covered servicemember itself is intermittent, but also where the employee is only needed intermittently such as where other care is normally available, or care responsibilities are shared with another member of the family or a third party.
+The term also includes providing psychological comfort and reassurance which would be beneficial to a [child, spouse, parent of the employee or parent of the employee's spouse] family member with a serious health condition or a covered servicemember who is receiving inpatient or home care.

+(b) The term also includes situations where the employee may be needed to fill in for others who are caring for the family member or covered servicemember, or to make arrangements for changes in care, such as transfer to a nursing home.
+The employee need not be the only individual or family member available to care for the family member or covered servicemember.

+(c) An employee's intermittent leave or a reduced schedule leave [schedule] necessary to care for a family member or covered servicemember includes not only a situation where the condition of the family [member's condition] member or covered servicemember itself is intermittent, but also where the employee is only needed intermittently - such as where other care is normally available, or care responsibilities are shared with another member of the family or a third party.